 Use the Course Requirements on the left: A.F.A. in Art (A1020A) and A.F.A. in Art (A1020A) Course Sequence Example if you started your degree prior to Fall 2017.

-Associate in Fine Arts in Visual Arts Starting Fall 2017.
+Associate in Fine Arts in Visual Arts (implemented Fall 2017).

 The Associate in Fine Arts (AFA) in Visual Arts degree is designed for students who wish to transfer to one of the UNC Bachelor in Fine Arts (BFA) in Visual Arts programs under the Associate in Fine Arts in Visual Arts to Bachelor of Fine Arts Articulation Agreement (AFAVA to BFA AA).
 There are seven BFA-granting institutions within the UNC system whose focus is on the visual arts: Appalachian State University (BFA in Studio Art), East Carolina University (BFA in Arts), UNC Asheville (BFA in Art), UNC Chapel Hill (BFA in Studio Art), UNC Charlotte (BFA in Art), UNC Greensboro (BFA in Studio Art), Western Carolina University (BFA in Art).